Corn3333/Rust_mempool_web3/README.md

 # Rust_mempool_web3

-Example of viewing a mempool in Rust using the Ethers library
+Example of viewing a mempool in Rust using the Web3 library